YiCQi/YiCQi/README.md

-### Hi！I'm a freshman in ZJU&UoE.
+### Hi！I'm an undergraduated student in ZJU&UoE.
 My major is Biomedical Informatics and I love it.
 ### By the way, I love playing and making games.
 ### Hope you like my works!